Cat vaccination Kaiserslautern: Which vaccinations does your cat need?

 ✔ Indoor cats also need basic protection

-✔ Rabies vaccination is essential for travel & outdoor cats
+✔ Rabies vaccination is essential for travel and outdoor cats

 📞 Make an appointment now: +49 6371 914314